-The development of the national PMRT is a result of a collaborative effort by a substantial number of individuals, many of whom are acknowledged in the main annual report.
-We also owe a debt of gratitude to the many users of the PMRT who have contacted us with comments and suggestions as to how we might improve the contents and operations of the PMRT.
+The development of the national PMRT is a result of a collaborative effort by a substantial number of individuals.
+We owe a debt of gratitude to the many users of the PMRT and parents who have made suggestions as to how we might improve the PMRT.

 Glossary

 CDOP Child Death Overview Panel (England)

-Cool/cold cot A cot which is kept cool/cold to preserve the baby's body after death
+Cool/cold cot A cot which is kept cool/ cold to preserve the baby's body after death

-CTG Cardiotocograph
+СТС Cardiotocograph

 NCMD National Child Mortality Database

 MBRRACE-UK The collaboration established to deliver the MNI-CORP

 MNI-CORP Maternal, Newborn and Infant Clinical Outcome Review Programme

-PMRT Perinatal Mortality Review Tool Sands Stillbirth and neonatal death charity
+PMRT Perinatal Mortality Review Tool

+Sands Stillbirth and neonatal death charity

+Use of the terms women and mothers

+We use the terms 'women' and 'mothers throughout this report to refer to those who are pregnant and give birth.
+We acknowledge that not all people who are pregnant or give birth identify as women, and it is important that evidence-based care for maternity, perinatal and postnatal health is inclusive.

-Design by: Sarah Chamberlain and Andy Kirk
+Design by: Sarah Chamberlain, Andy Kirk and Adele Krusche